All Episodes

 I'll be back right after this.

-He's gonna be okay.
+He's going to be okay.

-Uh but you know how he is, he likes to he likes to do this show, and he loves to do this show because every day there's something we need to get into and understand.
+He likes to do this show, and he loves to do this show because every day there's something we need to get into and understand.

-Only two got more than 50 percent.
+Only two got more than 50%.

 Only two threats.